-Dear Chairman Billie:
+Dear Chairperson Simon:

-This letter responds to your request to review and approve the tribal gaming ordinance submitted on October 12, 1993, for the Seminole Tribe of Florida (Tribe).
+This letter responds to your request to review and approve the tribal gaming ordinance adopted by Resolution No. GC/O 94-1 by the Lake Miwok Nation of Middletown Rancheria (the Tribe) on December 3, 1994.
 This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).

 Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review ordinances with respect to the requirements of the IGRA and the implementing regulations.
 Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC regulations.
 Provisions other than those required under the IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.
-Also, such approval does not constitute approval of specific games.
+Such approval does not constitute approval of specific games.
+Also, the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.